nilehmann/diem/language/tools/move-cli/README.md

 ```

 The output indicates that not only the test is passed, but also that 100%
-instruction coverage is observed in the `publish` funciton.
+instruction coverage is observed in the `publish` function.
 This is expected
 as the whole purpose of our `test_script.move` is to run the `publish` function.
 At the same time, the other two functions, `unpublish` and `write`, are never
 executed, making the average coverage 27.78% for the whole `Test` module.